Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit: Generalizability and Prevalence

-We take the mean and standard deviation of all observed video views, likes, and comments.
+\textbf{Quantitative Features.} We take the mean and standard deviation of all observed video views, likes, and comments.
 We also compute the mean and standard deviation of the number of videos posted weekly, video lengths (seconds), and the time between each video posted (days).
 Finally, we compute the time between the first and last video the channel has posted (months) and the oldest video the channel has, which would typically mark when the channel first started uploading content.
 Finally, we take the total number of videos.
 Table~\ref{tab:combined_descriptives} presents the descriptive statistics for each sample.
 Video deletions are likely an important feature.
-However, because we do not have frequent snapshots of Social Blade channels (given the sample size), we miss all uploads and deletions that take place between our two Social Blade snapshots.
-However, we argue that our current results are robust to the omission of this covariate given that the time between videos may still capture this signal.
+However, because we do not have frequent snapshots of Social Blade channels (given the sample size), we miss all uploads and deletions that take place between the two snapshots---a limitation that the time between videos may still partially address.